The Trinity on Trial An in-depth examination of a doctrine

 God, who in many places and in divers manners spoke in time past to the fathers in (en) the prophets, has in these last days spoken unto us in (en) a Son, whom he set heir of all things, through (dia) whom also he made the ages.

 The Greek word en never means "by."
 It is a word which indicates positional location.
 The Greek word eis is a word which indicates directional motion toward a place or condition.
 It is simply dishonest to translate the Greek word en ("in"), or the Greek word eis ("to/into/unto"), with the English word "by."
 And the Greek word dia ("through"), translated as "by" is also misleading because the English word "by" can be defined in a way which the Greek word is not.
 The Greek word simply does not indicate a cause but a means.
-One can translate dia with the word "by" but it must be clearly understood that intends to convey "by means of."
-The following illustrates.
+If we used the English word "by" to translate dia it must be clearly understood that it intends to convey "by means of."
+The following illustrates the meaning:

 In the beginning was the Word, and the Word was with God, and the Word was god/deity.
 This was in the beginning with God.
 All things came to be by means of this and without this was not any thing made that was made.